telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/binding/persist-all-changes-with-one-request.md

 title: Persist All Changes with One Request
 page_title: Persist All Changes with One Request | Kendo UI Scheduler
 description: "Learn how to persist all changes in a Kendo UI Scheduler with a single request."
+previous_url: /controls/scheduling/scheduler/how-to/persist-all-changes-with-one-request
 slug: howto_persist_all_changes_with_a_single_request_scheduler
 ---

 # Persist All Changes with One Request

-The example below demonstrates how to persist all changes in a Kendo UI Scheduler with a single request.
+The following example demonstrates how to persist all changes with a single request in the Scheduler.

 ###### Example